LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/hotkeys.md

 ### Input hotkeys

-In addition to the above hotkeys, which cover general workspace actions, you have hotkeys available to you when typing input.
+In addition to the above hotkeys, which cover general workspace actions, you have hotkeys available to you when typing input, just like in most common text editors.
 They are as follows:

 * CTRL/CMD + B: apply "bold" to the highlighted text.
 * CTRL/CMD + I: apply "italics" to the highlighted text.